-- Reptiles may be killed during the construction phase of the road through site clearance and excavations as well as being run-over by construction vehicles.
-This would constitute an offence under the Wildlife & Countryside Act (1981) (as amended). - 5.1.2 During the operational phase there is the potential for mortality through reptiles basking on the roadside or attempting to cross the road and subsequently being run-over.
+5.1.2 During the operational phase there is the potential for mortality through reptiles basking on the roadside or attempting to cross the road and subsequently being run-over.

+Habitat Loss

-Habitat Loss During Construction and Operation
+Construction and Operation

 5.1.3 Habitat loss is likely to have a potentially adverse impact on reptiles where the construction of the road would result in the destruction of areas supporting suitable reptile habitat, in particular, areas with a high to moderate suitability for reptiles.
-Although this habitat loss would occur during the construction phase of the scheme, it is regarded as an operational impact since this habitat loss would be permanent Temporary habitat loss however; for example through the siting of site compounds and storage areas are impacts associated with the construction phase of the road.
-No additional habitat loss is envisaged during operation of the proposed scheme other than that associated with routine operational maintenance of roadside verge or similar areas.
+Although this habitat loss would occur during the construction phase of the scheme, it is regarded as an operational impact since this habitat loss would be permanent.
+However, temporary habitat loss, for example through the siting of site compounds and storage areas are impacts associated with the construction phase of the road.

-Habitat Fragmentation and Isolation During Construction and Operation
+Habitat Fragmentation and Isolation

+Construction

-- 5.1.4 Construction of the road would potentially result in areas of good reptile habitat being severed, therefore fragmenting and isolating any remaining potential reptile populations.
-Temporary habitat fragmentation and isolation may occur through the siting of construction compounds and as such is considered a construction impact. - In instances where habitat fragmentation and isolation would be permanent, this severance is regarded as an operational impact as the scheme would restrict dispersal and may act as a barrier to colonisation of new areas during operation, which in turn may reduce the genetic diversity of reptile populations making them more vulnerable to stochastic events and ultimately extinction.
+5.1.4 Construction of the road would potentially result in areas of good reptile habitat being severed, therefore fragmenting and isolating any remaining potential reptile populations.
+Temporary habitat fragmentation and isolation may occur through the siting of construction compounds and as such is considered a construction impact.